+May 1st: Registration Discount Deadline

+May 1st: Merit Badge Selection Start for Paid Scouts

-May 1st: Registration Discount Deadline June 1st: Registration Late Fee Start
+June 1st: Registration Late Fee Start

 Registration Methods

 Online Registration:

 Troops will be able to register for camp and individual programs online.
 Online registration can be found under the calendar event for your week of camp or from the Summer Camp Registration on the Seven Mountains Scout Camp website: www.sevenmountainsscoutcamp.org.
 Online payment will also be available for those using online registration.
 The registration link is currently active.
 Instructions for creating an ID and password are available on the registration website.